plumatic/plumatic.github.com/_posts/2014-04-08-introducing-hiphip-array-fast-and-flexible-numerical-computation-in-clojure.markdown

 _This post and work on HipHip are done in part by [Leon Barrett](http://leon.barrettnexus.com/), who is visiting on a 'sprintbatical' from fellow Clojure shop [The Climate Corporation](http://climate.com/), and [Emil Flakk](http://flakk.me).
 This post is cross-posted to [The Climate Corporation's blog](http://eng.climate.com/2013/07/10/introducing-hiphip-array-fast-and-flexible-numerical-computation-in-clojure/)._

-Prismatic and Climate Corp. share the unique challenge of developing new algorithms and making them work at a large scale.
+Climate Corp. shares the unique challenge of developing new algorithms and making them work at a large scale.
 This combination of research and engineering takes many cycles of algorithm and model design, including rapid implementation to test on lots of real data.
 In contrast to most engineering prototyping,  such numeric modeling demands high performance out of the gate, since correctness cannot be judged on just a little bit of data.
-In this post, we introduce our open-source array processing library [HipHip](https://github.com/prismatic/hiphip), which combines Clojure's expressiveness with the fastest math Java has to offer.
+In this post, we introduce our open-source array processing library [HipHip](https://github.com/plumatic/hiphip), which combines Clojure's expressiveness with the fastest math Java has to offer.

 # Computational Functional Programming

-As we've outlined in [several](http://blog.getprismatic.com/blog/2012/4/5/software-engineering-at-prismatic.html) [past](http://blog.getprismatic.com/blog/2013/2/1/graph-abstractions-for-structured-computation) [posts](http://blog.getprismatic.com/blog/2013/4/29/faster-better-dom-manipulation-with-dommy-and-clojurescript), Prismatic loves Clojure (and [functional programming](https://en.wikipedia.org/wiki/Functional_programming) generally) because it allows us to quickly build performant and reusable tools.
+As we've outlined in [past blog posts](http://plumatic.github.io/graph-abstractions-for-structured-computation/), we love Clojure (and [functional programming](https://en.wikipedia.org/wiki/Functional_programming) generally) because it allows us to quickly build performant and reusable tools.
 However, many of the data abstractions that make Clojure code so reusable don't yield fast numerical computation.
 For instance, consider the [dot product](http://en.wikipedia.org/wiki/Dot_product) operation, which is the core performance bottleneck in most machine learning algorithms.
 Using Clojure's built-in sequence operations, it would be natural to write the dense dot product as:

 <script src="https://gist.github.com/w01fe/5963969.js"></script>
 <img src="http://i.qkme.me/3v3uat.jpg" style="display:block; margin-left:auto; margin-right: auto;"></img>